CosmWasm/wasmd/CONTRIBUTING.md

 2. When the code is complete, change your PR from `Draft` to `Ready for Review`.
 3. Be sure to include a relevant changelog entry in the `Unreleased` section of `CHANGELOG.md` (see file for log format).
 The entry should be on top of all others changes in the section.

-PRs name should start upper case.
+PR names should start with an uppercase letter.
 Additionally, each PR should only address a single issue.

 NOTE: when merging, GitHub will squash commits and rebase on top of the main.